 For a single file, you can use the built-in import management and code formatter.
 Imports are managed on-the-fly.
-To customize import management, open settings by pressing Ctrl+Alt+S and navigate to.
+To customize import management, open settings by pressing Control+Alt+S and navigate to.

 Also, you can use On code reformat option ( , click Other tab).
-This option lets you invoke both formatters by pressing Ctrl+Alt+L whenever you want.
+This option lets you invoke both formatters by pressing Control+Alt+L whenever you want.